GEN PRAC 7011 - Thesis

 North Terrace Campus - Semester 2 - 2016

 General Course Information

-Course Code GEN PRAC 7011 Course Thesis Coordinating Unit General Practice Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 1 hour per week supervision, plus skill development seminars or on-line learning of up to five hours as needed.
-Prerequisites PUB HLTH 7078 pr equivalent Assumed Knowledge Grad Dip Couns Psych Restrictions Available to M. Counselling & Psychotherapy students only Course Description The course aims to develop in student the capacity to work independently under the guidance of a supervisor to carry out research and to effectively communicate the need for, process of, and results of the research.
+Course Code GEN PRAC 7011 Course Thesis Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 1 hour per week supervision, plus skill development seminars or on-line learning of up to five hours as needed.
+Available for Study Abroad and Exchange N Prerequisites PUB HLTH 7078 or equivalent Assumed Knowledge Grad Dip Couns Psych Restrictions Available to M. Counselling & Psychotherapy students only Course Description The course aims to develop in student the capacity to work independently under the guidance of a supervisor to carry out research and to effectively communicate the need for, process of, and results of the research.
 Each student will develop a research proposal and a literature review, present a seminar regarding their research, and prepare an individual research dissertation that exhibits original investigation, analysis and reviewed journal, with additional supporting material.

 The full timetable of all activities for this course can be accessed from Course Planner.